The Grace City Staff Team is Growing

 Jackson has volunteered 1.5 days a week at church this year.
 He has led a purpose area of church we call ‘membership’.
 This means that he leads a team of people who help us as a church to express the fact that since we are members of Christ through faith, we are also members of one another.
 Practically this means we want to work hard to connect with, care for, and participate in community with others at church.

-In 2016 Jackson will come on board to lead the Membership purpose area of church, as well as serving in various other areas of church as required.
+In 2016 Jackson will come on board to lead the Membership purpose area of church.
+Additionally he will serving in various other areas of church as required.
 He will be paid three days a week and will volunteer for a fourth day.
 This means that Jackson will be working for Grace City 4 days a week next year.

 In 2016 Matt will come on board to lead the Mission purpose area of church, as well as serving in various other areas of church as required.
 He will be paid three days a week and will volunteer for an additional three days.
 This means Matt will be working for Grace City 6 days a week next year.